ByteAtATime/bg-ctf/test/challenge9/README.md

-# Challenge 9: Private Is Not Secret
+# Challenge 9: Password protected
 In this challenge, you need to figure out a password that's stored "privately" in the contract, with an additional twist of bit manipulation!

 ## Contract Overview